MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/sample-custom-plugin-google-geospatial-data-provider.md

 ## Demonstrates

-This sample shows how to create a custom plug-in for the **msdyn_GeocodeAddress** and **msdyn_RetrieveDistanceMatrix** actions in Field Service to use Google Maps API for geospatial data instead of using the default Bing Maps API.
+This sample shows how to create a custom plug-in for the **msdyn_GeocodeAddress** and **msdyn_RetrieveDistanceMatrix** actions in Universal Resource Scheduling to use Google Maps API for geospatial data instead of using the default Bing Maps API.

+## Run the sample

+This sample generates a plug-in assembly file: **CustomPlugin-FS-Geospatial.dll**.

+1. Download and extract the .zip file.
+2. Navigate to the extracted folder, and double-click the **CustomPlugin-FS-Geospatial.sln** file to open the solution in Visual Studio.
+3. In Visual Studio, select **Build** > **Build Solution**.
+The NuGet packages used in the solution will download automatically if the option to restore NuGet packages automatically on building a project is enabled in Visual Studio.
+More information: [Enabling and disabling package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore#enabling-and-disabling-package-restore)

 ## After running the sample